2017 Public Policy Agenda icon

 1. Reauthorize community development tax credits

-2. secure funding for the sC community economic development fund
+2. secure funding for the Microenterprise Partnership program

 Reauthorize Community Development Tax Credits (H.4164)